 At any rate on December 1st we caught a 250-peso taxi to the bus station.
 We arrived 20 minutes beforehand, we waited, the bus arrived.
 Our luggage was loaded onto the bus – Al holding out his hand for the luggage tags, the luggage loader holding out his hand for a tip.
 An exchange was made.
 Before we were allowed on the bus we were each handed a lunch bag and a cold drink.

-And we were off, backtracking through Puerto Vallarta all the way we had come in the taxi, and then further along past my favourite Botanical Gardens, taking almost 1 3/4 hours to cover what was well-travelled territory.
+And we were off, backtracking through Puerto Vallarta all the way we had come in the taxi, and then further along past the Botanical Gardens, taking almost 1 3/4 hours to cover what was well-travelled territory.

 At this point I would like to note that our friends D+E are planning to follow roughly the same route as us also mentioned the same ‘bus station’ in town as the couple from Quebec had.

 I told them, “But the bus never stopped into town – he just kept going along the highway.”